ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

     .. tab-item:: Inheriting existing RL Modules

         The default way to extend existing RL Modules is to inherit from them and override the methods you need to customize.
-        For example, extend :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule` and augment it with your own customization.
-        Then pass the new customized class into the algorithm configuration to use the PPO algorithm to optimize your custom RL Module.
+        Then pass the new customized class into the :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` to optimize your custom RL Module.
-        This is the preferred approach over extending :py:class:`~ray.rllib.core.models.catalog.Catalog` in most cases.
-        E.g. if you want to replace the default encoder that RLlib builds in torch and PPO for a given observation space, you could simply override :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule`'s init to create your custom encoder instead of the default one.
+        This is the preferred approach.
+With it, we can define our own models explicitly within a given RL Module and don't need to interact with a Catalog, so you don't need to learn about Catalog.

         .. code-block:: python